Frequently asked questions

 Most interview questions will be based around the selection criteria from the position description.
 We recommend preparing for your interview and reviewing the selection criteria.
 It may also be useful to list specific examples or experiences you have that demonstrate your ability to meet each criteria.
 This can assist in prompting you during your interview.

-We may also ask general questions to get to know you, such as your motivation or interest in working for MRC, what your strengths and weaknesses are and why you are leaving your current role.
+We may also ask general questions to get to know you, such as your motivation or interest in working for council, what your strengths and weaknesses are and why you are leaving your current role.

 When answering interview questions, it is important to be clear and specific when giving examples.
 It is important to let the panel know if you do not understand a question or would like the panel to repeat the question.
 An interview is a two-way conversation and you are welcome to ask questions throughout the interview.

 Will you tell me if I am unsuccessful?

 All applicants will be notified of the outcome of their application via email or phone.
 The status of your application can be viewed by logging into your eRecruit account and selecting ‘My Applications’ on the left side of the screen.

 During the recruitment process, applicants may be subject to any of the following; reference checks, medical assessments, drug and alcohol testing, criminal history checking, qualification verification, identification checks and psychometric testing.